DragonFish55/sprintproject/test-plans/sprint 2 test plan.md

 - Completion Criteria: A response code of 401 and true values for the user and password error values that are returned.
 Signifying invalid user tried logging in

 **- Signin API 200**
-- Objective: Test that simulates a user account being created and alling the signin api to test that it works
+- Objective: Test that simulates a user account being created and calling the signin api to test that it works
 - Completion Criteria: A response code of 200 and a value of false for the user and password errora indicating valid user and password

 **- Query Categories API 401**
 - Objective: Test
 - Completion Criteria:

 **- Query Categories API 200 None**
 - Objective: Test
 - Completion Criteria:

 **- Query Categories API 200 Exists**
 - Objective: Test
 - Completion Criteria:

 **- Update Categories API 401**
 - Objective: Test
 - Completion Criteria:

 **- Update Categories API 200 Add**
 - Objective: Test
 - Completion Criteria:

 **- Update Categories API 200 Remove**
 - Objective: Test
 - Completion Criteria:

 **- Default Categories API 200**
 - Objective: Test
 - Completion Criteria:

 **- Default Categories API 401**
 - Objective: Test
 - Completion Criteria:

-**- A form for signed in users to select news category preferences appears.
-**
-- Objective:
-- Technique:
-- Completion Criteria:

-**- Signed in users can see and click a link/button that will take them to the Settings page.

 ## User Acceptance Testing

-**- Signed in users can see and click a link/button on the landing page that will take them to the Settings page.
+**- Signed in users can see and click a link/button on the landing page that will take them to the Settings page.**
-**
 - Objective: Users can click on a settings button that will redirect them to the settings page
 - Completion Criteria: As long as the user is redirected to the settings page the test passes.
 Otherwise the test fails

-**- Signed in users can click on any number of checkboxes on settings page and the categories are added to their account.
+**- Signed in users can click on any number of checkboxes on settings page and the categories are added to their account.**
-**
 - Objective: Allow the user to add newsapi query categories to their account and at a later time query the newsapi for relevant data
 - Completion Criteria: The user is redirected to the landing page and the updated user's categories are reflected on the data retrieved from the newsapi

-**- Settings page displays list of checkboxes that the user can interact with **
+**- Settings page displays list of checkboxes that the user can interact with**
 - Objective: Checkboxes are properly displayed on the settings page
 - Completion Criteria: The user is redirected to the landing page and the updated user's categories are reflected on the data retrieved from the newsapi

 **- Non-signed in users sees a list of articles that are from the General news category.**
 - Objective: As long as the user is not signed in and they are on the landing page the news api will only retrieve and display data from the general category
-- Completion Criteria: On load of the landing page the user is not signed in and only general ctaegory data is retrieved from the api
+- Completion Criteria: On load of the landing page the user is not signed in and only general category data is retrieved from the api

-**- The Settings page contains a form composed of multiple category buttons as well as a button to submit them **
+**- The Settings page contains a form composed of multiple category buttons as well as a button to submit them**
 - Objective: Landing page displays a settings button which will redirect them to the settings page as long as the are already logged in
 - Completion Criteria: The user is redirected to the settings page on button click

-**-  The Landing page contains a refresh button to retrieve newer api data for all possible categories **
+**-  The Landing page contains a refresh button to retrieve newer api data for all possible categories**
 - Objective: Rather than just refreshing the page every time the user can click a button to get new data and display the data on the landing page
 - Completion Criteria: On button click new data for each category is retrieved from the newsapi endpoint and the data is updated on the landing page

 ## API Testing

 - GET request for updating user category settings when no user is signed in.
 - GET request for retrieving articles when a user is signed in.
 API response of 200 received.- GET request for retrieving new articles when no user is signed in.
 API response of 200 received.
 - GET request for retrieving articles when a user is signed in.
 API response of 200 received.- GET request for retrieving new articles when no user is signed in.
 API response of 200 received.
 - GET request for retrieving articles when a user is signed in.
 API response of 200 received.